Pasta, Ham, and Cheese Casserole

 - Cook the penne pasta in boiling salted water following the package directions for al dente.
 Drain and set aside.

 - Meanwhile, make the sauce.
 Melt 4 tablespoons of butter in a large skillet over medium heat.
 Add the mushrooms and shallots with a dash of salt and pepper.
-Cook for 6 to 8 minutes or until the mushrooms are browned and the liquids have evaporated.
+Cook for 6 to 8 minutes, or until the mushrooms are browned and the liquid has evaporated.
 Add the garlic and cook for 1 minute longer.

 - Sprinkle flour over the mushroom mixture and cook, stirring constantly, for 2 minutes.
 Gradually add the milk and continue cooking until thickened.
-Add the cheese , ham, and peas and cook until the cheese is melted.
-Taste for seasoning and add salt and pepper, to taste.
+Add the cheese, ham, and peas, and cook until the cheese is melted.
+Taste for seasoning, then add salt and pepper to taste.

 - Combine the sauce mixture with the drained pasta and turn into the prepared baking dish.

-- Melt the remaining 3 tablespoons of butter and toss with the breadcrumbs to coat; sprinkle over the casserole.
+- Melt the remaining 3 tablespoons of butter, then toss with the breadcrumbs to coat, and sprinkle over the casserole.

 - Bake for 25 to 35 minutes or until the topping is browned and the casserole is bubbling around the edges.